Jason9x/LimitlessFit-Client/README.md

 ### Running the Application

-To start the application in development mode:
+To run the application in development mode:

 ```bash
 npm run dev